EEM0N/3-tier-terraform/README.md

    - **DB Route Tables**: Similar to the private subnets, the database route tables direct traffic through the NAT Gateway, providing limited internet access while keeping the databases secure.

 ### 5. **Security**
-   - **Security Groups** and **Network ACLs (NACLs)** are configured to control traffic between the tiers.
+   - **Security Groups** are configured to control traffic between the tiers.
      - For example, the web servers in the public subnet can communicate with the application servers in the private subnet, but the databases in the DB tier are only accessible by the application layer.
    - This design ensures that each tier is isolated from unnecessary traffic while maintaining the necessary communication paths.
+   - **Ingress and Egress Rules** are used to limit the flow of traffic:
+     - The **Application Load Balancer (ALB)** only allows inbound traffic from the internet (based on configured ports).
+     - The **EC2 instances** are restricted to only receive traffic from the ALB on specific ports.
+     - The **RDS database** only accepts traffic from the EC2 instances over the database port (3306 for MySQL).

 ---